NearRaindrop116/NearRaindrop116/README.md

 - Hi, I’m NearRaindrop116
 - I’m interested in Portal
 - I’m currently learning Unity Development
-- I’m available to work on beginer scripting/coding preferably c# or Lua [Not Available]
+- I know a bit of c# and Lua
 - How to reach me [Not Available]
 - Pronouns: He/Him